Christianization of Scandinavia: Motives for conversion

 Some conversions appear to have taken place for political and material gain, while others were for spiritual reasons.
 For instance, some may have simply wanted to take the rich gifts (such as a fine, white baptismal garment) that were being handed out by Frankish nobles, who acted as the baptismal candidates' sponsors, when they were baptized.
 In the case of King Harald Bluetooth of Denmark, for example, he only partially converted to the new faith (at least at first) to preserve his independence from the Germans, who posed an even greater threat at the time than the Franks had been prior to this.
 He also saw that Christianity had much to offer to his rule.
 It not only helped to exalt his status, but it also provided practical help.
 The Missionary bishops were literate, and those who had experience of the royal government in Germany or England had the potential to be valuable advisors.
 There was also an economic motive to convert as pagan kings were fascinated with Christian wealth.
 As a result, some chose to accept the new faith as a way to gain access to this wealth.

+Cultural impacts

+As increasing numbers of Scandinavians converted to Christianity, syncretism became more apparent, and the lines between religion and culture became increasingly blurred.
+Many converted and sought to help the Catholic missionaries; in doing so they often used traditional means that were often associated with their religious past, leading to the integration of Christian and pagan cultural symbols throughout the years of conversion.
+For example, prior to the building of churches, converts sought to aid both their relatives and the work of the missionaries by erecting rune-stones.
+Originally associated with paganism, these later rune-stones, inscribed with Christian imagery, came to exemplify the flexibility that was required of both the native traditions and Christianity throughout mass conversion.

 Last pagans

-In 1721, a new Danish-Norwegian colony was started in Greenland with the objective of converting the inhabitants to Christianity.
-Around the same time efforts were made in Norway and Sweden to convert the Sami, who had remained pagan long after the conversion of their neighbours.
-Some Sami remained unconverted until the 18th century.
+In 1721, a new Danish–Norwegian colony was started in Greenland with the objective of converting the inhabitants to Christianity.
+Around the same time efforts were made in Norway and Sweden to convert the Sámi, who had remained pagan long after the conversion of their neighbours.
+Some Sámi remained unconverted until the 18th century.

+Aftermath

-Research shows that Scandinavian countries such as Denmark and Sweden are currently among the least religious nations in the world; nevertheless, "many Danes and Swedes, for instance, will profess belief in 'something,' although not necessarily the God of the Bible."
-Phil Zuckerman writes in a 2009 article to the Nordic Journal of Religion and Society, "Surely the historical developments of culture and religion in Denmark and Sweden are crucially informing factors in explaining the current state of irreligiosity."
+A 2009 research article by Phil Zuckerman showed that Scandinavian countries such as Denmark and Sweden were among the least religious nations in the world; nevertheless, "many Danes and Swedes, for instance, will profess belief in 'something,' although not necessarily the God of the Bible."
+According to Zuckerman, historical developments of culture and religion in Denmark and Sweden were crucially informing factors in explaining the state of irreligiosity.